clanie/clanie-eodhd-client/README.md

 # EODHD Client

-This project provides a Java client for fetching historical end-of-day prices for stock exchanges around the world from [eodhd.com](https://eodhd.com/).
+EodhdClient is a Java client for fetching historical end-of-day prices for stock exchanges around the world from [eodhd.com](https://eodhd.com/).

+To use it, you need an EODHD account and an API token.

 The client is meant to be used in Spring Boot applications, and will be auto-configured, if you provide the required configuration properties: